 The degree of inherently flame-resistant fibres within a flame-resistant fabric can vary widely from a few percent of the fibres to a full construction, depending on the manufacturer.

-Trevira is a well-known trade brand name for inherently flame-retardant yarns used in many FR fabrics.
+Trevira is a well-known trade brand name for inherently flame-retardant yarns used in many FR textiles.

 The amount of permanent flame-resistant fibres found in a flame-resistant fabric can vary widely from a few percent to 100%, depending on the manufacturer.